What is the City Doing About Adapting to Climate Impacts?

 - Improving and increasing vegetation management plans (VMPs)

-San Rafael General Plan 2040 Draft, with Flood Risk & Sea Level Rise Adaptation Report
+San Rafael General Plan 2040, with Flood Risk & Sea Level Rise Adaptation Report

-Building off the more current resources and utilizing the BayWAVE Vulnerability Assessment as a foundation, City staff has prepared the Flood Risk & Sea Level Rise Adaptation Report, which will be incorporated into the General Plan 2040.
+Building off the more current resources and utilizing the BayWAVE Vulnerability Assessment as a foundation, City staff has prepared the Flood Risk & Sea Level Rise Adaptation Report, which has been incorporated into General Plan 2040.
 The purpose of this report is to “set the stage” in providing initial guidance on how an adaptation plan is to be developed and what is to be included in the plan.
 The report presents the following suggestions for developing an adaptation plan:

 - Establish clear objectives through a community-based process